What Are Sign Standoffs and How Can They Improve Signage?

 - Standoff wall screws

 - Standoff caps

-- Using your level, line up the sign with the wall on which it will be displayed and mark where the screws will need to be inserted.
+- Using your level, line up the sign with the wall it will be displayed on and mark where the screws will need to be inserted.

-Note: Traditionally, signs are mounted with screws in all 4 corners, but you can do top and bottom center only, top corners only, or a custom placement of your client’s choosing.
+Note: Traditionally, signs are mounted with screws in all 4 corners, but you can do top and bottom center only, top corners only, or a custom placement.

 - Unscrew the standoff cap from the standoff barrel.